 The subacute phase starts one week after the insult or compression or first development of the symptoms of pain or loss of function.
 It is the phase that responds best to stem cell therapy as described above.
 Other therapeutic modalities also work best during this phase including:

-Passive range of motion.
-Passive range of motion (PROM) exercise external force such as your hands used to move a limb through its range of motion.
-The range of motion refers to the controlled movement of the limbs and joints in flexion, extension, adduction (moving the limb toward the body), and abduction (moving the limb away from the body) by you with no effort being exerted by the animal.
+Passive Range of Motion (PROM) exercise external force such as your hands used to move a limb through its range of motion.
+The range of motion exercise for dogs refers to the controlled movement of the limbs and joints in flexion, extension, adduction (moving the limb toward the body), and abduction (moving the limb away from the body) by you with no effort being exerted by the animal.
 IVDD pets with neurologic disease need PROM to reduce muscle atrophy, and improve blood flow, more importantly are the neurologic signals that are sent from the paralyzed leg up to the spinal cord then to the area in the spinal cord where the compression or damage is.
 These damaged nerves will receive the movement signals generated by PROM causing them to secrete chemicals of healing, chemicals that attract and activate local stem cells to heal the spinal cord.

-PROM and other therapy modalities that improve muscle, nerve, spinal cord communication enhance the likely of a successful outcome for your pet.
+PROM and other therapy modalities that improve muscle and nerve; spinal cord communication enhance the likeliness of a successful outcome for your pet.

 - Release of physical and emotional stress through its effect on the limbic system in the brain